Okay, now that’s something that can’t be ignored. Can it? I doubt that since your emails don’t reach the inbox then who is ever going to read them?

 In the case of shared IP, there can be more than one name pointing at the same IP address.

 Whereas in the case of dedicated IP situation all the emails belonging to an advertisement/ESP required for sending emails should use the same name or a small number of names at the domain registry level and different subdomains can be used.

 Example: Do not use espname01.com, Instead use server1.espname.com, etc.

 It is used to find a domain name using an IP address.
 This is also called as PTR or IN-ADDR configured.
 One IP address should be used in the case of one reserve DNS and the name should match the primary name.

 It is identical to the full hostname of the mail server.
 It is required in SPF authentication.
 The HELO should be matching the DNS name.

 It can sometimes be useful in diagnosing email problems with NATs.
 So each mailing system or customer in a shared environment behind NATs should have their own HELO name which is the subdomain.

 IP environment – (shared and dedicated)

 The sender can also control the number of emails originating with an IP.
-Combination of marketing and transactional email or mail of other category can create a irregular traffic volume.
-The consistency of the volume describes the integral part in determining the IP reputation and deliverability.
+A combination of marketing and transactional email or mail of other categories can create an irregular traffic volume.
+The consistency of the volume describes an integral part in determining the IP reputation and deliverability.

-The entity may require outbound MTA setting that is different from shared environment.
-The entity may also required certification, whitelisting or enhanced deliverability service from third party.
+The entity may require an outbound MTA setting that is different from the shared environment.
+The entity may also require certification, whitelisting, or enhanced deliverability service from a third party.